coveo/source.coveo.com/_posts/2023-04-17-error-handling-tradeoffs-and-crashing-in-production.md

 <!-- more -->

-## Return code, side channel and crashing
+## Return code, side channel, and crashing

 The first programming language I learned when I was a teenager was C[^1].
 In this language, I saw that functions like [`printf`](https://en.cppreference.com/w/c/io/fprintf) return an error code when they failed.
-Some of these functions would also use other communication channels to communicate about failures, for instance a preprocessor macro named [`errno`](https://en.cppreference.com/w/c/error/errno).
+Some of these functions would also use other communication channels to communicate failures, for instance a preprocessor macro named [`errno`](https://en.cppreference.com/w/c/error/errno).

 It was not until university, when I was learning about [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming), that I heard about [C's assert](https://en.cppreference.com/w/c/error/assert).
-The principle is that you use a macro called `assert` to verify conditions that should always be true about your program, something like
+The principle is that you use a macro called `assert` to verify conditions that should always be true about your program, something like:

 ```c
 assert(pointer != NULL);